 TGax Editor: Change the paragraph below in this subclause as follows (#CID 15182, 15843):

-The TWT scheduling AP shall include a unique value in the Broadcast TWT ID subfield for each Broadcast TWT to allow identification of each Broadcast TWT except when the TWT Command is Alternate TWT.
+The TWT scheduling AP shall include a unique value in the Broadcast TWT ID subfield for each Broadcast TWT to allow identification of each Broadcast TWT except when the TWT Command is Alternate TWT or when the value of the Broadcast TWT ID field is zero(#15182, 15843).

 The TWT scheduling AP may set the TWT Protection field to 1 to indicate that TXOPs within the TWT SP shall be initiated with a NAV protection mechanism defined in 10.3.2.4 (Setting and resetting the NAV), 27.2.5 (MU-RTS Trigger/CTS frame exchange(#15729) procedure), or CTS-to-self as described in 10.3.2.13 (NAV distribution); otherwise it shall set it to 0.